jwadhams/octopress_mailchimp_aside/README.md

-# README
+# Octopress Aside for MailChimp Signup Forms

-This plug-in allows to add the [Mail Chimp mailing list sign up form](http://stackoverflow.com/users/flair)  in the blog aside.
+Use your Octopress blogs to drive readers to sign up for a MailChimp mailing list, with an Aside on every page.

 This plugin is quite simple.
 It consists of a simple modification in the  __\_config.yml__ file and the addition of an aside html in the asides section.